DerekPascarella/TextSleuth/README.md

 As seen above, a match was found on the first attempt, and in a total of five seconds!
 TextSleuth is reporting that an array of bytes matching the defined search criteria pattern was found at offset `0x892` inside the file `SNRP`.

 Consider the matched byte array.
-It appears to be potentially valid, as a discernable format begins to take shape for a proposed custom text encoding format.
+It appears to be potentially valid, as a discernible format begins to take shape for a proposed custom text encoding format.

 ```
 14ed 1c0a 1c9c 1c43 1c6c 1c1a 1c43 0cbb 1c0a 0cda 1ceb 1c6c 1c1a 1c43 0cc3 1487